P U P P Y P R I M E R

 - house manners: not jumping on guests, avoiding demand barking, preventing counter surfing

-- basic obedience cues: reliably responding to their name, sit, stay, leash walking, leave it, touch, and coming when called
+- basic obedience cues: reliably responding to their name, sit, stay, leash walking, place, leave it, touch, and coming when called

 What behaviors will my puppy learn in this program?